 - Once approved, mentors fill out a short online profile about themselves with a photo and provide some dates when they would be available to meet with mentees.
 We ask mentors to make themselves available for up to ten sessions over the course of the program year.

 - As part of their profiles, mentors also choose specific tags to better describe the perspective they are able to offer (practice areas, interests, experiences).

-- Mentees can visit the mentor listing as often as they wish to see who they may be interested in meeting.
+- Mentees can visit the mentor listing as often as they want to see who they may be interested in meeting.

-- Beginning on Wednesday, January 16, 2019 at 9 a.m., mentees will be able to book meetings with their preferred mentors on a first-come-first-served basis.
-They will do this by simply clicking on the meeting dates listed on mentors’ profiles.
-Note: mentees are limited to one session per mentor but can meet with up to ten different mentors.
+- Mentees book meetings with their preferred mentors on a first come, first served basis.
+They do this by simply clicking on the meeting dates listed on mentors’ profiles.

 - Mentees can log in to their “My Sessions” page to see a list of the mentoring sessions they have booked and get their mentors’ contact information.